All Brighton & Hove schools are currently open as usual. We will add information to this web page if schools need to close for any reason.

 A decision is taken on the basis of weather forecasts and on-the-spot observations and this is why closures are often decided on the morning itself.
-Head teachers then inform local radio stations and the local authority which highlights closures on this webpage.
+Head teachers then inform local radio stations and the council which highlights closures on this web page.

 Although concerns have been raised that schools may be more liable for prosecution if they choose to stay open during severe weather and an incident occurs, head teachers base decisions to close on a risk assessment and not on the fear of compensation claims.
 As long as schools do what is reasonable to ensure the health and safety of visitors and staff it is unlikely that the school would be found negligent.